Search This Blog

 Fridges keep the inside temperature below 5 deg C and freezers keep the inside temperature below - 15 deg C. The device shown below can be programmed to switch the freezer off when the temperature gets down to around 4 deg C and come back on again when the temperature rises above 5 deg C.

-I used a small table top freezer for this trial.
-The rated energy consumption for a 24 hour period when working as a freezer was 412 Watt hours a day.
+I used a small tabletop freezer for this trial.
+(The results with a chest freezer should be even better, as they are better at retaining the cold as it stays at the bottom).
+The rated energy consumption for a 24-hour period when working as a freezer was 412 Watt hours a day.
 Here is the rating plate for the freezer and a photo of the inside.
 It is only a small one - 35 litre capacity.

 Having set this up, the power usage was monitored with a power meter - shown below.